20 Surefire Ways to Increase Sales Using Zen Cart

 Comments

-1. garage and garden sheds on September 10th, 2007 2:58 am
+1. garage and garden sheds says

 Hi Econcepts,

-Just wanted to congratulate you on this ebook and say how well put together and informative it is. :D I’d highly recommend following this ebook to the t and combining this with your own testing will put anyone a long way ahead of most of the competition.
+Just wanted to congratulate you on this ebook and say how well put together and informative it is. 😀 I’d highly recommend following this ebook to the t and combining this with your own testing will put anyone a long way ahead of most of the competition.

 While on our own site we had narrowed the purchase process down to only 3 steps, i had never thought about dropping the side columns and re-wording and highlighting the buttons for the next process.
 I know already this will make a huge difference.

-Keep up the great work :)
+Keep up the great work 🙂

 Cheers, ToNy!

-2. William on September 10th, 2007 11:54 am
+September 10, 2007 at 11:54 am

 I want more, when will you sales a huge book on the subject?
 Would be great if you can show us the php change you’ve made too.
 Contact me when its out I will gladly get a copy.

-3. econcepts on September 11th, 2007 2:03 pm
+September 11, 2007 at 2:03 pm

 I want more, when will you sales a huge book on the subject?
 Would be great if you can show us the php change you’ve made too.
 Contact me when its out I will gladly get a copy.